nummacway/gb300/README.md

 ## List of ROMs

 For the FC, MD, GB, GBC, GBA and SFC see [vonmillhausen's list](https://vonmillhausen.github.io/sf2000/defaultRoms/defaultRomsNoIntroCheck.htm).
-Games that are missing in the GB300 are listed above in this document.
-There are no new games for consoles that the SF2000 has.
+Games that are missing from the GB300 are listed above in this document.

+**(GB300 v2 only)** For Arcade, see games tagged as `inrom` in [madcock's list](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html).
+Again, games missing from the GB300 are listed above.

 **(GB300 v2 applicablility unknown)** [Final Knockout](https://datomatic.no-intro.org/index.php?page=show_record&s=49&n=0816) does work on the GB300.

+There are no new games on the GB300 for consoles that the SF2000 has.
+GB300 v1 and v2 have the same selection of GB300 games (see below).

 To play your own games, create the folder `ROMS` on the TF card.
-You can also use ZIP files to save space.
-Make sure to create a `save` subfolder to be able to save.
+You can also use ZIP files to save space, given that they contain a single file.
+Make sure to create a `save` subfolder in `ROMS` to be able to save.

 ### List of PCE Games